 The Touchet River supports a number of anadromous and resident fish species, including two listed under the federal Endangered Species Act (ESA).
 ESA-listed salmonid species include summer steelhead (Oncorhynchus mykiss, listed as threatened in 1999) and bull trout (Salvelinus confluentus, listed as threatened in 1998).
 Spring Chinook (O. tshawytscha) were historically present but have been extirpated since the 1930s (Kuttel 2001).
+However, the Confederated Tribes of the Umatilla Indian Reservation has begun a spring chinook reintroduction program that is intended to restore a run of this culturally important species (pers. com.
+Steve Martin, Director, Snake River Salmon Recovery Board).
 Two federal species of concern, Pacific lamprey (Lampetra tridentata) and margined sculpin (Cottus marginatus) have also been documented within the subbasin (WDFW 2013).

 The Upper Touchet River Subbasin contains relatively high-quality salmonid habitat and is designated as a priority restoration and protection reach in the Snake River Salmon Recovery Plan (SRSRB 2011) and Walla Walla Watershed WRIA 32 Level 1 Assessment (EES 2010).
 Steelhead and resident rainbow trout are found throughout the drainage in low numbers, using the Touchet River and its tributaries above Dayton for spawning and rearing.
 Poor habitat conditions in the Lower Touchet Subbasin have resulted in decreased spawning and rearing from Dayton downstream to the Touchet River's confluence with the Walla Walla River.
 The lower portion is primarily used for migration during the winter and spring, when flow and water quality conditions are at their peak (Kuttel 2001; Wiseman et. al. 2010).
-Bull trout are currently limited to the cold headwater tributaries in the subbasin (Wiseman et. al. 2010).
+Bull trout are currently limited to the cold headwater tributaries in the subbasin (Wiseman et. al. 2010) during the summer months but occupy the entire watershed during the winter and spring.